intesys/openapi-server/readme.md

 - live reload when api file changes
 - save snapshots of proxy responses in a mock-like fashion (to help mock creation/comparison)
 - allow validator to be less restrictive
-- allow `js` mocks to export a standard express middleware (and be able to access to req/res)